Tight Bounds for $\gamma$-Regret via the Decision-Estimation Coefficient: Introduction

-In this note, we prove a new lower bound for the regret in terms of a variant of the constrained Decision-Estimation Coefficient (recently introduced in \citet{foster2023tight}), which we call the $\gamma$-DEC (and denote $\mathsf{dec}^{\gamma}$).
-We formally define this quantity in Definition~\ref{def:decc}.
-Our lower bound strengthens the lower bound of \citet{foster2023tight}, and is tight enough that it can provide meaningful lower bounds on the $\gamma$-regret.
-Informally, our main result, Theorem~\ref{prop:decc_rho}, lower bounds the regret by the value of the $\mathsf{dec}^{\gamma}$ (with exact constant $1$) up to a small \em additive \em term, that depends on a certain localization parameter of the model class.
-Even in the absence of localization, for the traditional exact regret setting, our result yields an improvement upon the lower bound of $\mathsf{dec}^1/ \Theta(\log(T))$ of \citet{foster2023tight} by a logarithmic factor.
-More importantly, the sharp nature of the $\mathsf{dec}^{\gamma}$ lower bound allows us to establish the corresponding lower bounds on $\gamma$-regret.
+Specifically, our first result, Theorem~\ref{prop:decc_rho}, lower bounds the regret by $T \mathsf{dec}^{\gamma}_{\eps}$ (for $\eps \approx \sqrt{1/T}$) with exact multiplicative constant $1$ up to a small \em additive \em term, that depends on a certain localization parameter of the model class $\cF$.
+Even in the absence of localization, for the traditional exact regret setting, our result yields an improvement upon the lower bound of $\mathsf{dec}^1_{\eps}/ \Theta(\log(T))$ of \citet{foster2023tight} by a logarithmic factor.
+More importantly, the sharp nature of the $\mathsf{dec}^{\gamma}_{\eps}$ lower bound allows us to establish the corresponding lower bounds on $\gamma$-regret.
 The proof of Theorem~\ref{prop:decc_rho} involves a new technique of lower bounding the regret by considering the behavior of the algorithm up to various stopping times $\tau$.

-Finally, we give an example of a bandit problem over the action space $\mathbb{R}^d$ for which finding an exact optimum in $T \leq \exp(\Theta(d))$ steps is impossible, but finding a $\gamma$-approximate-maximum is possible.
-We show that Theorem~\ref{prop:decc_rho} can yield a tight lower bound for the $\gamma$-regret of this bandit problem.

-In the setting of exact regret $\gamma = 1$, the constrained DEC is known to be a fundamental limit for the exact regret of interactive decision making, in the sense that it yields the exact regret up to logarithmic factors.
-While our result shows that in the $\gamma$-regret setting the $\gamma$-DEC yields a meaningful lower bound on the regret, our work leaves open the question of whether it can lead to upper bounds for $\gamma \neq 1$.
+Our second result, Theorem~\ref{thm:ub}, provides an algorithm which obtains a regret of at most $T \mathsf{dec}^{\gamma}_{\eps}$ (for $\eps \approx \sqrt{1/T}$), matching our lower bound.
+This algorithm is based on the estimation-to-decision principle from prior work on the DEC, which employs a reduction from algorithms for interactive decision making (such as bandits) to online estimation algorithms, which provide an estimator of $f^*$ based on past observations.
+Thus Theorem~\ref{thm:ub} assumes access to such an online estimation oracle, described in Assumption~\ref{assm:oracle}.
+While our algorithm is similar to those in \citet{foster2021statistical, foster2023tight}, it differs by carefully tuning a certain parameter which governs the amount of exploration at each round, allowing us achieve a meaningful result in the $\gamma$-regret setting.